DAK404/Cataphract/Source/Cataphract/API/Astaroth/Readme.txt

 This Package provides utilities to handle date/time efficiently.
 Can also print a calendar, helpful for users and scripting.

--[ HISTORY ]-

-While working on Truncheon (then called Lamashtu before being cancelled and reworked), date/time handling became essential since the program would write log files.
-Additionally, for scripting, end users could not print the date and time information.
-At that point of time, WraithEdit.java handled the logging and used the java.util.Date class.

-This created a problem.

-For example, let us consider 3 classes: A, B and C.

-If class A uses java.util.Date, class B uses java.time.LocalDateTime and class C uses a 3rd party library or java.text.date to implement the same features, the memory usage would be very high due to the number of classes loaded into the memory for runtime.

-Current implementation has solved this issue by providing a single class that shall return the date/time information.

 -[ DETAILS ]-

 The following classes are implemented in Astaroth Package: